Internship Program Overview

 - After the meeting, students need to submit the IAFS 4930 Internship Agreement with their signature and their internship supervisor’s signature.

 - Please note: this is a DocuSign form that is automatically routed to the internship supervisor and internship director after the students fills it out.
-This form is owned by Dylan Mark at Career Services, so you'll see his name.
 Add your name/email and your internship supervisor name/email on the first screen, and then you'll be sent to an online form with fillable fields.
 Click "Finish" when all fields are filled and you're done.

 - Once you have submitted your agreement and it is approved, the IAFS program coordinator can enroll you in IAFS 4930 for the semester or summer session.